bcomnes/bret.io/src/blog/2025/lockfiles-are-trash/README.draft.md

 - What if `node_modules` was virtualized?
 Is there a fundamental reason that Node.js has to perform a Rube Goldberg resolution algorithm against a directory structure on disk?
 - What if instead of defaulting to lockfiles, projects used "lockdates" + strategic `overrides`?
 What would a purely `before` + `overrides` workflow look like.

-Ah one can only imagine the possibilities.
-In the meantime, give some of these simplifcations a shot and see what you think!
+Ah, one can only imagine the possibilities.
+In the meantime, give some of these simplifications a shot and see what you think!
 Maybe you've been making dependency management harder than it needs to be all these years.

 [^transitive]: Transitive dependencies are dependencies of your direct dependencies, so on and so forth.
 In older versions of `npm`, it was difficult for top-level dependents to customize how these resolved and there was a sense of 'loss of control' of ones dependency tree.

 [^lfbank]: Lockfile bankruptcy: when no matter the mutational operation you take on your lockfile, you cannot get a working dependency resolution for a variety of reasons.
 The easiest solution is deleting the lockfile and starting over.

-[^deptree]: For the purpose of this post, dependency tree refers to the the final state that the `npm` or `yarn` package managers construct in a projects `node_modules` folder (the folder full of all of your projects shared libraries and dependencies).
+[^deptree]: For the purpose of this post, dependency tree refers to the final state that the `npm` or `yarn` package managers construct in a project's `node_modules` folder (the folder full of all of your project's shared libraries and dependencies).